Policy Number: 430

 The following dependents may be eligible for this benefit:

-1. Spouses and registered (under Rice procedures) domestic partners of Rice Employees/Retirees (as defined below) and who are seeking their first undergraduate degree, and
+1. Spouses and registered (under Rice procedures) domestic partners of Rice Employees/Retirees (as defined below) who are seeking their first undergraduate degree, and

 2. Eligible Dependent Children (as defined below) of a Rice Employee/Retiree, and